 reported that in recent years, there is consistently around two-thirds of children that have reported feedback showing they had experienced at least one traumatic event before reaching the age of 16.
 It is also estimated that nearly 12% of physically ill kids struggle with post-traumatic stress disorder symptoms.

 Don’t let you or your loved one be affected by their horrible experiences any longer.
-Our PTSD Treatment at Southern California Sunrise Recovery Center offers top of the line treatment for Post Traumatic Stress Disorder.
+Our PTSD Treatment at Southern California Sunrise Recovery Center offers top-of-the-line treatment for Post Traumatic Stress Disorder.

 Cognitive Behavioral Therapy (CBT) is the most common form of psychotherapy for an individual with PTSD.
 It can be found to be the most effective treatment of PTSD both in the short term and long term.